tarunnx/crio.rs/README.md

 ### Files and Pages

-The database persists data in a single file composed of fixed-size pages.
-Each page serves as the fundamental unit of I/O and storage, utilizing a slotted-page architecture to manage variable-length tuples and metadata efficiently.
-This structure ensures a mapping between logical record identifiers and physical disk offsets.
+The database persists data in a single file composed of fixed-size pages, currently set to **4KB**.
+This size corresponds to the standard page size of most operating systems and hardware (SSDs/HDDs), ensuring:
+- **Atomic I/O:** Reading or writing a single database page maps directly to a single OS memory page and typically a single hardware block, minimizing write amplification and "torn page" risks.
+- **Efficient Memory Management:** The buffer pool frames align perfectly with the OS virtual memory system.

+Each page utilizes a slotted-page architecture to manage variable-length tuples and metadata efficiently.
 Each page header includes critical metadata such as the **Page ID** and **Log Sequence Number (LSN)**.
 This enables self-identification to detect file system corruption and supports robust crash recovery via the Write-Ahead Logging (WAL) protocol, ensuring data consistency by tracking which modifications have been persisted to disk.